Cleared funds definition

 The difference between cleared funds and available funds is that cleared funds carry no further obligations and can be traded or withdrawn freely, whereas available funds often come with certain restrictions.

 Let’s say a deposit might be pending.
-Funds from that deposit might be available to be used to place a trade, but until it has been finalised and the funds have been cleared there might be withdrawal restrictions.
+Funds from that deposit might be available to be used to place a trade, but until it has been finalized and the funds have been cleared there might be withdrawal restrictions.

 In the context of banking, banks are legally obligated to make a certain amount of a deposit available to be used as regular funds.